 A family interested in applying for child care assistance may inquire about the SC Voucher Program through the local SCDSS county offices or by contacting the Control Center at 1-800-476-0199 or other identified entities.
 Child care assistance is based on available funding and specific eligibility criteria.
-Information regarding the SC Voucher Program and enrolled child care providers may be obtained from the SCDSS child care website at www.abcquality.org or www.scchildcare.org.
+Information regarding the SC Voucher Program and enrolled child care providers may be obtained from the SCDSS child care website at www.scchildcare.org.

-Care Assistance
+Child Care Assistance